 The audit committee reviews and approves our financial statements and earnings releases, oversees the internal audit function and reviews the Company's internal accounting controls.
 The audit committee oversees the implementation of the Company's compliance policies and programs relating to our financial statements and monitors ongoing compliance matters and concerns.
 The audit committee also reviews related party transactions.
 The audit committee has the sole authority to appoint, review and discharge our independent registered public accountants.
+Dr. Davis, the audit committee's chairperson, is an "audit committee financial expert," as defined by the rules of the SEC.
 The Report of the Audit Committee begins on page 18 of this proxy statement.

-The compensation committee is responsible for overseeing and approving our compensation programs including our nonemployee director compensation program.
+The compensation committee is responsible for overseeing and approving our compensation programs including our non-employee director compensation program.
 It is also responsible for reviewing and approving the compensation plans and decisions for all executive officers.
 It also oversees and regularly reviews the compensation program for all our employees and supervises all compensation and benefits policies and plans.
 The compensation committee frequently meets in executive sessions to discuss and approve compensation plans and decisions.
-The compensation committee is assisted in these matters by an independent compensation consultant, hired by and serving at the pleasure of the committee.
-A description of the committee's role in determining executive compensation, including the CEO's compensation, and its use of an independent compensation consultant, is contained in "Executive Compensation-Compensation Discussion and Analysis," which appears on pages 21-36 of this proxy statement.
-A description of the committee's role in determining non-employee director compensation is contained in "Director Compensation," which appears on page 16 of this proxy statement.
+The compensation committee is assisted in these matters by an independent compensation consultant, hired by and operating under the supervision of the committee.
+A description of the committee's role in determining executive compensation, including the CEO's compensation, and its use of an independent compensation consultant, is contained in "Executive Compensation-Compensation Discussion and Analysis," which appears on pages 21-40 of this proxy statement.
+A description of the committee's role in determining is contained in "Director Compensation," which appears below.